Annual Planning for 2025 is Here. Are You Prepared?

 We recommend expanding your reach beyond financial metrics.
 That’s important, but you also want to capture overall business performance, which means tracking business data from other departments like Customer Success, Sales, and Human Resources (HR).

+Again, this is a big reason why collaboration with key stakeholders across the business is so crucial.
 As a finance leader, you know the critical metrics connected to financial performance, like profitability, cash flow, and revenue.
 Be sure to include relevant metrics handled by other teams, like:

 • Employee headcount